 Determining Replacement Reserve

-You must ensure that the BorrowerBorrowerPerson who is the obligor under the Note. has sufficient reserves to cover anticipated capital replacement and major maintenance costs.
-The total amount in the Replacement ReserveReplacement ReserveCustodial Account established by the Lender and funded by deposits from the Borrower over the term of the Mortgage Loan to fund the replacement of capital items at the Property. should equal or exceed the anticipated costs (adjusted for inflation) of all necessary capital item replacements and major maintenance needs and repairs for the period from the Mortgage Loan Origination DateMortgage Loan Origination DateDate the Lender funds a Mortgage Loan to the Borrower. to whichever is sooner:
+You must ensure that the BorrowerBorrowerPerson who is the obligor per the Note. has sufficient reserves to cover anticipated capital replacement and major maintenance costs.
+The total amount in the Replacement ReserveReplacement ReserveCustodial Account established by the Lender and funded by deposits from the Borrower over the term of the Mortgage Loan to fund the replacement of capital items at the Property. should equal or exceed the anticipated costs (adjusted for inflation) of all necessary capital item replacements and major maintenance needs and repairs for the period from the Mortgage Loan Origination DateMortgage Loan Origination DateDate you fund a Mortgage Loan to the Borrower. to whichever is sooner:

-- 12 years after the Mortgage Loan Origination DateMortgage Loan Origination DateDate the Lender funds a Mortgage Loan to the Borrower..
+- 12 years after the Mortgage Loan Origination DateMortgage Loan Origination DateDate you fund a Mortgage Loan to the Borrower. .

 - Obtain a PCA (Form 4099).

 - Complete the schedule of items to be included in the Replacement Reserve ScheduleReplacement Reserve ScheduleThe Required Replacement Schedule to the Multifamily Loan Agreement (Form 6001 series) a Replacement Reserve and Security Agreement (Form 4506), or another agreement approved by Fannie Mae, that evidences:

 the Borrower’s agreement to undertake identified replacement of capital items and…

 - using the cost estimates in the PCAPCAAssessment of the current physical condition and historical operation of the Property. , and